PalkaAnshwika/GoLang/README.md

 # GoLang

-Some basic functionalities like defer, range, Map, slice, structs etc are implemented.
+Basic functionalities of Go is implemented.
+Work in progress!